Trio of SIS Alumnae Honored at Alumni Recognition Event

 On Tuesday, September 10 the School of Information Sciences held its annual Alumni Recognition event.

-The event honors alumni, students, faculty, staff, and donors and updates the SIS community on the current state of the school.
+The event honors alumni, students, faculty, staff, and donors and offers an opportunity to hear current news and updates related to SIS.

 This year three SIS alumnae were honored with the school's top awards: